Aveiro

 Most restaurant guides are frozen in time.
 A place gets reviewed once, earns a badge, and rides that reputation for years.
 Meanwhile, the kitchen changes hands, quality drifts, and nobody updates the listing.

 DOW works differently.
-We track 15 venues in Aveiro using live Google review data, recalculated weekly.
-Our Hot Score algorithm weighs four signals: how fast new reviews are arriving (velocity), how recent those reviews are (recency), whether ratings are climbing or falling (trend), and the baseline rating itself.
+We track 43 venues across 1 zones in Aveiro using live Google review data, recalculated weekly.
+Our Hot Score algorithm weighs four signals: how fast new written reviews are arriving (velocity), how recent those reviews are (recency), the baseline Google rating, and how complete the venue's Google Business Profile is.
 A venue that coasted on a 4.8 from two years ago will rank below one that earned a 4.5 last month with genuine momentum.

 Weekly Rankings